You know you’re supposed to keep your WordPress system up-to-date, but when was the last time you checked your PHP

 Custom code is another source of bugs.
 You’ll need to check to ensure your customizations are compatible with the latest PHP version.

 Check to see if your themes or plugins have any updates.
 Install them, and then check your site again for issues.

 Finalize Your Update

 Again, you’ll ideally be doing this work on a staging server.
 Once things look good, you can either push your staging changes to your live site or simply switch the version on your live site.

 Better Hosting With Pressable

 Pressable is where WordPress works best.
 One of the reasons WordPress users love our managed hosting platform is that we take care of the updates.
 You don’t have to worry about outdated PHP versions or old versions of WordPress.
 We ensure your sites stay up-to-date and have the best performance and security with excellent WordPress hosting features.
-Pick a plan and start building or migrating your site today.
+Pick a managed WordPress hosting plan and start building or migrating your site today.

 Jessica serves as the Director of Operations for Pressable and is dedicated to creating the best managed WordPress hosting experience possible.
 She's been using WordPress since 2008 and has been serving in WordPress-focused roles since 2010.
 When she's not working, you can find her spending time with her family, serving in her community, watching hilarious dog videos online, or brewing a pitcher of iced tea.